hpatches/hpatches-benchmark/benchmarks/classification/README.md

 2) *Imbalanced positive and negative pairs*
-This is based on the idea that the number of positive pairs are signicicantly less compared to negative pairs, so we also provide a separate list of 1M negatives that can be used together with the 200K positive ones to test the performance.
+This is based on the idea that the number of positive pairs are significantly less compared to negative pairs, so we also provide a separate list of 1M negatives that can be used together with the 200K positive ones to test the performance.
 Note that in this case, ROC curves should not be used